finos/FDC3/docs/app-directory/overview.md

 For large institutions, it can be difficult to keep track of all the apps (developed both in-house and by vendors), since a typical desktop could have many.
 Users can search appD to discover the apps they need.
 An app might already reside on their system or be available to them over the internet, but if they don’t have a way to search the apps available to them, they won’t be able to find it.
 An appD provides a way for users to discover the apps they need.

 An appD makes it possible to discover info about apps that reside on various domains, not just the one domain the appD itself is hosted on.
 In addition, you can find details about how to launch the apps in multiple, diverse environments.
-This is in sharp contrast to the [W3C's Web App Manifest](https://www.w3.org/TR/appmanifest/), which is hosted on the same domain as the app, is limited to web apps, and is generally used to 'install' an app that the user has already accessed.
+This is a different use-case to, for example, the [W3C's Web App Manifest](https://www.w3.org/TR/appmanifest/), which is hosted on the same domain as the app, is limited to web apps, and is generally used to 'install' an app that the user has already accessed.

 #### Updating apps